obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

 ---
 aliases:
   - 2FA
+  - Recovery codes
 ---

-If you have an [Obsidian account](https://obsidian.md/account) you can enable two-factor authentication (2FA) to protect your account with a second verification step.
+Obsidian offers users who create a [https://obsidian.md/account](https://obsidian.md/account) the option to enable 2-factor authentication (2FA).

 ## Enable 2FA

 Log into your Obsidian account from your web browser at [https://obsidian.md/account](https://obsidian.md/account)

 - Under the **Account** section, locate the item `2-factor authentication` and select the **Enable** button.
-- A popup window will appear to prompt you to connect an authenticator app.
+- A popup window will appear to prompt you to connect an authenticator app with either a **QR code** or a **setup key**.

 > [!hint]- Popular authentication applications
 > - [Authy](https://authy.com)